cherylberger/Surfs_up/README.md

 ####    #2:  Range of Temperatures June vs December

-In June, temperatures were observed in the range of 64 6p 85F, oompared to 56 to 83F in December.
-The lowest temperature observed in December was 56F compared to 64F in June.
-Interestingly, the maximum temperature in June was 85F compared to 83F in December, clearly there are still very warm days in December in Oahu, Hawaii!
+In June, temperatures were observed in the range of 64F to 85F, oompared to 56F to 83F in December dataset.
+The lowest (min) temperature observed in December was 56F compared to 64F in June.
+Interestingly, the maximum (max) temperature in June was 85F compared to 83F in December, clearly there are still very warm days in December in Oahu, Hawaii!

 ![image](https://user-images.githubusercontent.com/94234511/151689826-a6943314-d586-4ffd-aa0d-d1001422c516.png)  ![image](https://user-images.githubusercontent.com/94234511/151689845-d20da4b9-1e9c-4dc8-b9c4-329c36577b1e.png)